'Conan Without Borders:' O'Brien's 'Made In Mexico' Tickets Border Patrol

 There have been rumors that TBS is planning to cut Conan O’Brien down to a weekly show, possibly ticketing Without Borders episodes like “Made in Mexico” and focusing more on what audiences allegedly want more.
 It isn’t stopping him from going to the source for actual answers instead of catering to the popular opinion like many younger hosts now do.

-The Hollywood Reporter opined that Conan outshines actual news reporters such as one who went to Chinatown to poke fun at Chinese culture and make himself look stupid.
+The Hollywood Reporter opined that Conan outshines actual news reporters such as one who went to Chinatown to poke fun at Chinese culture, making himself look stupid in the process.

 O’Brien took to the actual streets of Mexico, his fluent ability with the Spanish language apparent, and took part in their culture.
 He toured with a Mariachi band, donned a mask to compete in a “Lucha Libre” match, and walked around getting answers from the citizens of Mexico City.
 His fame was obviously not as great in Mexico, as one citizen thought he was Bryan Cranston (Breaking Bad, Power Rangers).
 Conan’s scripted jokes didn’t go over as well as some of the things the citizens had to say, which is one thing his fans love about him.
 He keeps it real, aside from his sketches.